The Spiciest Spoilers from Thunder Junction!

 It's hard to overstate how important these lands are to many decks, especially those which operate in the early turns of the game and don't often play more than twenty or twenty-one mana sources.
 One of the biggest winners here is almost certainly Boros Convoke, which benefits greatly from the printing of Inspiring Vantage, as it had to resort to terrible lands like Thran Portal to make its mana work.
 Having a dual land which comes into play untapped immediately in the early turns benefits the Boros deck more than any additional creature or spell which could have been printed in its colors, and will cement the aggressive strategy as one of the best choices in Standard.

 Another deck which stands to gain a lot from the fast lands coming back to Standard is Esper Raffine.
 While the Esper color combination does have plenty of dual lands to choose from in Standard, many of them come into play tapped, especially in the early turns, such as Shattered Sanctum.
 Replacing the Sanctum with the new Concealed Courtyard is a huge bump for the Esper Midrange decks, which are typically trying to curve a one drop like Skrelv, Defector Mite, Novice Inspector or perhaps the new Tinybones, the Pickpocket, into a turn two Dennick, Pious Apprentice or Deep-Cavern Bat, then capping it off with a Raffine, Scheming Seer on turn three.
 That's a tall order, especially when many of the existing dual lands in those colors so often come into play tapped during the early turns.
-Those troubles are now gone, as the Esper deck will have not one, not two, but three fast lands at its disposal, in the form of Darkslick Shores, Seachrome Coast and the new Concealed Courtyard.
+Those troubles are now gone, as the Esper deck will have not one, not two, but three fast lands at its disposal, in the form of Darkslick Shores, Seachrome Coast, and the new Concealed Courtyard.

-The Jeskai group of colors also picked up not one, but two fast lands in Inspiring Vantage and Spirebluff Canal, making it possible for new archetypes like Izzet Aggro or Jeskai Control much more viable.
+The Jeskai group of colors also picked up not one, but two fast lands in Inspiring Vantage and Spirebluff Canal, making it possible for new archetypes like Izzet Aggro or Jeskai Control to be much more viable.
 How many low-to-the-ground decks are hovering just outside of tier 1, simply waiting for the right dual land to be introduced in order to make them viable contenders in Standard?
 Perhaps now a few new strategies will emerge.

 While we only have time to touch on a few of the new cards spoiled from the upcoming Outlaws of Thunder Junction set today, check back in next week once we have the complete picture to see what dangerously powerful brews we've come up with!